shlomi1993/intro-to-robotics/README.md

 ## Controllers
 As was said before, Krembots' behaviors are defined by C++ files.
-A C++ program that defines behavior of a Krembot for a specific task is named "Controller".
+A C++ program that defines behavior of a Krembot to perform a specific task is named "Controller".
 A controller usually contains a _.cpp_ source file, a _.h/.hpp_ header file, a _CMakeLists.txt_ file, and maybe other supportive files.
 Each mission/experiment requires a krembot's controller to make the krembots behave in such a way that they will fulfill their task.
 The controllers are located in "krembot_ws/controllers".
 Each experiments has its own controller, referenced by its unique _.argos_ file.

 ## Exercise 1 - Warmup
 This exercise is a warm-up exercise only.
-It is designed to install the working environment and to make sure all the simulator components are working properly.
-As part of this exercise, we have implemented a simple controller code that causes the kremboot to drive straight and stop about 15 meters from an obstacle in front.
+It is designed for installing the working environment and making sure all the simulator components are working properly.
+As part of this exercise, me and my partner have implemented a simple controller code that causes the kremboot to drive straight and stop about 15 meters from an obstacle in front.

-Experiment's definition:
+Configuration:
 > https://github.com/shlomi1993/Intro-to-Robotics/blob/main/krembot_ws/config/ex1.argos

 Controller: